AzureCosmosDB/data-migration-desktop-tool/Extensions/Cosmos/README.md

 Source and sink require settings used to locate and access the Cosmos DB account.
 This can be done in one of two ways:
 - Using a `ConnectionString` that includes an AccountEndpoint and AccountKey
-- Using RBAC (Role Based Access Control) by setting `UseRbac` to true and specifying `AccountEndpoint` and optionally `EnableInteractiveCredentials` to prompt the user to log in to Azure if default credentials are not available.
+- Using RBAC (Role Based Access Control) by setting `UseRbacAuth` to true and specifying `AccountEndpoint` and optionally `EnableInteractiveCredentials` to prompt the user to log in to Azure if default credentials are not available.

 Source and sink settings also both require parameters to specify the data location within a Cosmos DB account:
 - `Database`